Hope College Formula Racing (Formula SAE)

 Accelerating Engineers to the Top

-Hope Motorsports, the college’s Formula SAE team, is a co-curricular group of students with majors ranging from engineering to business to religion.
+Hope College Formula Racing, the college’s Formula SAE team, is a co-curricular group of students with majors ranging from engineering to business to religion.
 The team is responsible for designing, fabricating and developing a competition car for a variety of dynamic events, along with raising funds and creating a fictitious business plan to demonstrate how the car could effectively be developed from prototype to full-scale production.

 Formula SAE is an international collegiate racing series organized by the Society of Automotive Engineers (SAE).
 The Formula SAE engineering design competition is for both undergraduate and graduate students.
-The competition takes place at the Michigan International Speedway and hosts over 120 teams from all around the globe.
+The two United States competitions take place at Michigan International Speedway (May) and Lincoln Airpark (June), hosting 120 and 80 teams, respectively, from all around the globe.

 |STATIC EVENT: DESIGN (15%)||Participants are judged on the quality and creativity of their design.
 Judges use team test data and analyses to evaluate the efficiency of the team's design and material decisions.|

 |STATIC EVENT: COST ANALYSIS (10%)||Participants are judged on their theoretical budget report, detailing all costs associated with a theoretical limited production run based on their car’s design.|

 |DYNAMIC EVENT: PRESENTATION (7.5%)||Participants are judged on the team’s ability to deliver a business presentation convincing a hypothetical corporation that their team’s design is worthy of being mass-produced and sold.|